mit-pdos/sigmaos/cpython3.11/Doc/library/time.rst

   systems, the clock "ticks" only 50 or 100 times a second.

-* On the other hand, the precision of :func:`.time` and :func:`sleep` is better than their Unix equivalents: times are expressed as floating-point numbers, :func:`.time` returns the most accurate time available (using Unix :c:func:`!gettimeofday` where available), and :func:`sleep` will accept a time with a nonzero fraction (Unix :c:func:`!select` is used to implement this, where
+* On the other hand, the precision of :func:`.time` and :func:`sleep` is better than their Unix equivalents: times are expressed as floating point numbers, :func:`.time` returns the most accurate time available (using Unix :c:func:`!gettimeofday` where available), and :func:`sleep` will accept a time with a nonzero fraction (Unix :c:func:`!select` is used to implement this, where